 Where noise associated with clearing, grubbing or grading will negatively impact, an occupied nest for raptors between January 15-July 31 or the California gnatcatcher between February 15 and August 15 (during the breeding season), clearing, grubbing or grading activities will be modified if necessary, to prevent noise from negatively impacting the breeding success of the pair.
 If an occupied raptor or California gnatcatcher nest is identified in a pre-construction survey, noise reduction techniques shall be incorporated into the construction plans.
 Outside the bird breeding season(s) no restrictions shall be placed on temporary construction noise."
+(Page 7-26)

-Prior to issuance of any land development permits (including clearing and grubbing or grading permits), the project Applicant will be required to retain a qualified biologist to conduct pre-construction surveys for sensitive avian species including Chula Vista Covered species, raptors and/or any migratory birds protected under the MBTA.
-Based on those surveys and locations of nesting birds during construction, if it is determined that the noise impact thresholds established in the Chula Vista Subarea Plan would be exceeded, the applicant would be required to reduce the impact below 60 dBA Leq-h standard through either modification of construction activities mitigation using sound barriers such as temporary walls or berms, or avoiding clearing, grubbing, grading or construction activities within 500 feet of an active nest site from March 15 to September 15, during the breeding season.
+Requirements placed on the project by the EIR include, but are not limited to, pregrading surveys for gnatcatchers, vireos and nesting raptors.
+Based on those surveys and locations of nesting birds during construction, if it is determined that the noise impact thresholds established in the Chula Vista Subarea Plan would be exceeded, the applicant would be required to reduce the impact below 60 dBA Leq-h standard through either modification of construction activities mitigation using sound barriers, such as temporary walls or berms, or avoiding clearing, grubbing, grading, or construction activities within 500 feet of an active nest site from March 15 to September 15, during the breeding season.

-The Village 9 SPA Plan design has located typically low noise generating uses adjacent to the preserve.
-These uses include single-family residential development, hiking trails, park open space, and low speed (25 MPH) narrow residential streets.
-Native landscaping that requires a minimal amount of maintenance will be installed within areas adjacent to the Preserve.
-To the extent practicable, non-emergency brush management in Zone 3 (the area closest to the Preserve) will be undertaken outside the bird breeding seasons (April 1 - June 30) in areas where breeding and/or nesting may occur.
+The Village 8 West SPA Plan design has located typically low noise generating uses adjacent to the Preserve.
+These uses include low density residential development, passive hiking trails and open space.
+Native landscaping that requires a reduced amount of maintenance will be installed where practical.
+To the extent practicable, non-emergency brush management in Zone 2 will be undertaken outside the bird breeding seasons (April 1 - June 30) in areas where breeding and/or nesting may occur.